adrianmrit/SummerAssistant/README.md

 **Known bugs:**

-	* Music from youtube will keep playing after exit google assistant with CTRL-Z, please use CTRL-C instead
+	* Music from youtube will keep playing after exit google assistant with CTRL-Z, please use CTRL-C instead.

-	* After play music the audio output from the assistant will stop working
+	If by mistake you didn't do this just use:

+		killall mpsyt

 **Why Summer assistant:**